rainlanguage/arb-bot/README.md

 const orderDetails = await RainArbBot.getOrderDetails(subgraphs, ordersJson, config.signer, sgFilters);

-// to run the clearing process and get the report object which holds the report of cleared orders const mode = "srouter" // mode can be one of "router" or "0x" or "curve" or "crouter" or "srouter" const reports = await RainArbBot.clear(mode, config, orderDetails, ...[clearOptions])
+// to run the clearing process and get the report object which holds the report of cleared orders const mode = "srouter" // mode can be one of "router" or "curve" or "crouter" or "srouter" const reports = await RainArbBot.clear(mode, config, orderDetails, ...[clearOptions])
 ```
 <br>